Michael Turner (illustrator): Biography

+Turner has held exhibitions of his art at Halton House in 2005 and 2006.

-He is a founder member of The Guild of Aviation Artists, of which he has been Chairman on two occasions and is currently President, and is also an Honorary Fellow of the Guild of Motoring Artists.
+Turner is a founder member of The Guild of Aviation Artists, has been chairman twice and is currently President, and is an honorary fellow of the Guild of Motoring Artists.

 Turner has been involved with the Red Arrows, and has flown with them in the past.
 He counts racing drivers, teams, sponsors, pilots, motor and aircraft manufacturers, R.A.F. and Army messes, museums and private collections in his client list and has hosted a number of solo shows all over the world, plus other specialist shows.
-His artwork has also appeared on the packaging of Airfix models.
+His artwork has appeared on the packaging of Airfix models.
 Turner has had, to this date, six books of his works published.

 Personal life

 Turner has been married to Helen since 1960.
-They have two daughters, Alison and Suzanne.
-His son, Graham, is also an artist, and they continue to visit several Grands Prix each year.
-Turner is licensed to fly a private aircraft, and flies his privately owned Chipmunk aircraft in his spare time.
+They have three children.
+Turner is licensed to fly a private aircraft, and flies his privately owned De Havilland Canada DHC-1 Chipmunk aircraft in his spare time.

-Michael and his son have held exhibitions of their artworks at Halton House in 2005 and 2006.